 $ kill -1 1001

-Sends the HUP or hang-up signal to the program that is running with process ID 1001.
-To send a kill signal to the same process use the folloing command:
+The above command sends the HUP or hang-up signal to the program that is running with process ID 1001.
+To send a kill signal to the same process, use the following command −

 $ kill -9 1001

-This would kill the process running with process ID 1001.
+This kills the process running with process ID 1001.

 $ trap commands signals